vulkenree/halloween/README.md

 Place your test video files in the `test_videos/` directory (or any location of your choice).
 Supported formats include `.mp4`, `.mov`, `.avi`, `.mkv`, and other formats supported by OpenCV.

-### Processing a Video
+### Basic Processing

-Process a pre-recorded video:
+Process a video to create a stick figure animation:

 ```bash
 uv run python main.py --input test_videos/your_video.mp4 --output test_videos/output.mp4